BlueBrain/nexus-forge/README.md

 The architectural design choices:
  1) be generic on where it brings **flexibility** for adaptation to multiple ecosystems,
  2) be opinionated on where it simplifies the complexity,
- 3) have strong separation of concern with delegation to the lowest level for **modularity**.
+ 3) have a strong separation of concern with delegation to the lowest level for **modularity**.

 ## Installation